Diva

-Derivation
+Derivation and terminology

+Diva is a name from Roman mythology, and is associated with the nouns divus, diva, which means god, goddess, and the adjective divinius, which means divine or heavenly.
 The word entered the English language in the late 19th century.
 It is derived from the Italian noun diva, a female deity.
 The plural of the word in English is "divas"; in Italian, dive [ˈdiːve].
 The basic sense of the term is goddess, the feminine of the Latin word divus (Italian divo), someone deified after death, or Latin deus, a god.

 The male form divo exists in Italian and is usually reserved for the most prominent leading tenors, like Enrico Caruso and Beniamino Gigli.
 The Italian term divismo describes the star-making system in the film industry.
 In contemporary Italian, diva and divo simply denote much-admired celebrities, especially film actresses and actors, and can be translated as "(film) star".
 The Italian actress Lyda Borelli is considered the first cinematic diva, following her breakthrough role in Love Everlasting (1913).

 An extravagant admiration for divas is a common element of camp culture.